OccamsCode/reimagined-adventure/README.md

     - Views shimmer when loading.
  - Empty Data Set Pattern
     - Simple implementation of Empty State/Blank State.
 Can be seen when network is offline.
+ - Unit Tests Display
+    - When running the unit tests, a label is displayed to indicate that the tests are running.
  - Calls the API Endpoint can be made without an APP KEY
    - From my testing, it appear that calls to `/Line/Mode/Tube/Status` can be made without the APP KEY.
 I put a check to ensure that an APP KEY is provided or else the app does not run.
   ```swift